AbhijeetRPatil/ML_Islets/README.md

 ## R version and packages
 R v 4.1.2 was used to develop the models.
 All the package versions can be found in the manuscript.
-Some of the key packages used are mentioned below-
+Some of the key packages include-
   ```install.packages("Seurat")```
   ```install.packages("xgboost")```
   ```install.packages("e1071")```